Tapping into the Equity in his Home – Warren’s Story

 November 19, 2018

 Meet Warren.
 He’s a successful, semi-retired sales representative, with a cash flow issue.
 The product that Warren sells carries a long purchase cycle, so his commission cheques were scarce early on.
 He wanted to see his venture through, was confident in the product he was selling and knew he would see the results of his efforts within six months.
 Unfortunately, as Warren was building up his commission stream, he fell behind in his bill payments, relying solely on his pension income.
 As a result, Warren was forced to turn to credit to help pay his bills.

 As time went on, Warren felt he was out of options.
-Quitting his sales job to find another would mean he would lose all the time and effort he had already invested building up his client base.
-It also meant he would lose out on the commission income just before it started rolling in.
-Selling his condo didn’t make sense, as Vancouver’s tight rental market would cost Warren more per month to rent than he would paying his current mortgage.
-Going further into debt was also not feasible as Warren’s existing creditors were no longer lending him additional funds due to his current financial state.
+Quitting sales to find another job with a steady income, meant he would lose all the time and effort he’d already invested into building up his client base.
+It also meant he would lose out on the commission income he had worked so hard for in the last 6 months.

 .
 After assessing his unique situation, the Trustee used his network and contacted a mortgage broker that he knew worked with a wide variety of lenders.

-The idea: help Warren get a new mortgage on his condominium which would terminate his existing mortgage, resulting in extra funds to help address his current financial situation.
+The Trustee and Warren worked with broker to get a new mortgage on Warren’s condominium.
+This terminated his existing mortgage, resulting in extra funds to help address his current financial situation.
+What this meant was, Warren could use these funds to file a consumer proposal

-The outcome: Warren would eventually use these funds to file a consumer proposal with his creditors, in addition to offsetting his living expenses for the next few months as his commission income grew.
+to pay back his creditors, in addition to offsetting his living expenses for the next few months as his commission income grew.